 - Gordon M. Conable Award, honoring a public library staff member, library trustee or public library that has demonstrated a commitment to intellectual freedom and the Library Bill of Rights.

 - John Iliff Award, honoring a library worker, librarian or library that has used technology as a tool to improve services.

 - New Leaders Travel Grant, enhancing the professional development of new public librarians by making possible their attendance at major professional development activities.

 - PLA Library Innovation Award, recognizing a public library’s innovative and creative service program to the community.

 - Romance Writers of America Library Grant, providing a public library the opportunity to build or expand its romance fiction collection and/or host romance fiction programming.

 - The Singer Group Helping Communities Come Together Award, recognizing a public library’s ability to identify community needs specifically in times of crisis and division, and respond in creative and exemplary ways to critical challenges.

 Participation in the PLA Awards brings numerous benefits.
 Aside from the award plaques, grants, and honoraria, the winners and their libraries are recognized through PLA communications.
-Award recipients will also be honored during a special presentation at the PLA Member Breakfast at the 2019 ALA Annual Conference in Washington, DC.
-Click here to learn about our 2018 award recipients.
+Award recipients will also be honored during a special presentation at the PLA Member Breakfast at the 2020 ALA Annual Conference in Chicago, Ill.
+Click here to learn about our 2019 award and grant recipients.

-PLA could not offer these awards without the generosity of its sponsors.
-PLA’s 2019 Awards are sponsored by Baker & Taylor, DEMCO, EBSCO, Romance Writers of America, The Singer Group (now part of Segal Waters Consulting), and Upstart.
+PLA could not offer these awards without the generosity of its 2020 sponsors: Baker & Taylor, EBSCO, Romance Writers of America, and The Singer Group (now part of Segal Waters Consulting).